 |Nutritional Guidelines (per serving)|

-Raw quinoa grains need to be cooked before adding them to bread, or substitute quinoa flakes (a processed form of quinoa meant to be eaten as hot cereal which resembles oatmeal) for the cooked quinoa and eliminate that extra step.
+Raw quinoa grains need to be cooked before adding them to the bread dough, or you can substitute quinoa flakes (a processed form of quinoa meant to be eaten as hot cereal which resembles oatmeal) for the cooked quinoa and eliminate that extra step.

 - 1 cup buttermilk